mosajjal/dnsmonster/README.md

-  -port=53: Port selected to filter packets -printStatsDelay=10s: Number of seconds to print capture and database stats -resultChannelSize=100000: Size of the result processor channel size -serverName="default": Name of the server used to index the metrics.
+  -port=53: Port selected to filter packets -printStatsDelay=10s: Number of seconds to print capture and database stats -resultChannelSize=100000: Size of the result processor channel size -sampleRatio="1:1": Capture Sampling by a:b. eg sampleRatio of 1:100 will process 1 percent of the incoming packets -serverName="default": Name of the server used to index the metrics.
   -tcpAssemblyChannelSize=1000: Size of the tcp assembler -tcpHandlers=1: Number of routines used to handle tcp assembly